B.A Psychology (IND)

 M.Sc Rehabilitation Psychology (UK)

-Hong Kong Psychological Society Member, British Psychological Society Member and Registered Rehabilitation Psychologist with the Rehabilitation Council of India
+Hong Kong Psychological Society Member, British Psychological Society Member, HCPC Registered Psychologist (UK) and Registered Rehabilitation Psychologist with the Rehabilitation Council of India

 Naina moved to Hong Kong in 2018 and worked extensively with children across international schools supporting their psychological and academic well-being.
 She has been involved in individual counselling and psychotherapy sessions with children using evidence-based modalities such as Cognitive Behavioural Therapy, Client-centred therapy, Behaviour Modification techniques, and Positive Psychology based therapies (such as Mindfulness) and Acceptance and Commitment Therapy.
 She has also led group therapy sessions focusing on common goals such as resilience and social skills training among children and young adults.